3nws/beako-bot/README.md

 ### TODOS

 - Switch to buttons pagination for the reader
-- Fix channels id bug for legacy series
+- Fix channels id bug
 - Add more osu! functionality
 - Make the results prettier, they look awful
 - Add tracking for animes as well